Lumieducation/H5P-Nodejs-library/README.md

 [![CircleCI](https://circleci.com/gh/Lumieducation/H5P-Nodejs-library/tree/master.svg?style=svg)](https://circleci.com/gh/Lumieducation/H5P-Nodejs-library/tree/master)

-This project is a re-implmentation of the [H5P-Editor-PHP-library](https://github.com/h5p/h5p-editor-php-library) and [H5P-PHP-library](https://github.com/h5p/h5p-php-library) for Nodejs.
+This project is a re-implementation of the [H5P-Editor-PHP-library](https://github.com/h5p/h5p-editor-php-library) and [H5P-PHP-library](https://github.com/h5p/h5p-php-library) for Nodejs.
 It is written in TypeScript but can be used in JavaScript just as well.

 Please note that this project is in a very early and experimental stage.
 If you have questions or want to contribute, feel free to open issues or pull requests.